The FMI Fit Guide

-Let's begin with your band size
+Lets start with your band

 All bra brands will fit slightly differently.
 Even different styles within the same brand may require a slightly different size.
 Confusing and frustrating, right?